 Added by Reto on March 29, 2009 at 2:00pm —

 What is an amateur UAV?

 An Unmanned Aerial Vehicle (UAV) is an aircraft that has the capability of autonomous flight, without a pilot in control.
 Amateur UAVs are non-military and non-commercial.
-They… Continue
+They typically fly under… Continue

 Added by Chris Anderson on March 28, 2009 at 2:00pm —

 I chose the Easyglider for its size, high L/D and ease of modification/construction with Elapor foam.
 There is plenty of room to slide in up to a 3000mAh Lipo pack under the wing but, as Chris has mentioned, there isn't a lot of room under the canopy.
 I modified the canopy with a tab in the front and magnet aft for attachment.
 The original, forward canopy hold down tabs were left off and it turned out ArduPilot was almost a perfect fit in their place (see pictures).

 Added by Bryan Cuervo on March 28, 2009 at 12:17pm —

 , and are anxious to do some flying with it, you should skip the GentleNav firmware and wait for MatrixNav, it is almost done, and will perform a couple of orders of magnitude better than GentleNav.

 GentleNav was originally developed for my previous board, which used the ET312 GPS, 2 gyros, and 2 accelerometers.
 The algorithm was rather simple, but worked well enough and I used it for several… Continue

 Added by William Premerlani on March 28, 2009 at 10:39am —